Can you think of a better way to spend a day in Grand Lake … after all, it’s called Grand Lake for a reason!

 Fishing – Fishing from the town beach or a pontoon boat is a great way to spend a few hours in Grand Lake.
 A Colorado fishing license is required for anglers over the age of 12, and can be purchased at Beacon Landing Marina on Lake Granby or at Kirk’s Flyshop in Grand Lake, Colorado.
 Popular off shore fishing spots include the Gene Stover Lakefront Park and public docks, or along the shores at Point Park.

 Lake Granby – If you’re looking for to explore the largest of our three lakes, Lake Granby is the one for you.
-There are three marinas located on Lake Granby for boat rentals, slips and tours: Indian Peaks Marina, Highland Marina and Beacon Landing Marina.
+There are three marinas located on Lake Granby for boat rentals, slips and tours: Indian Peaks Marina and Beacon Landing Marina.
 If you have your own boat, ramp access (with mussel inspection sites) can be found at both the Stillwater Campground and the Sunset Point recreation area.